microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-smo/README.md

 ## 2. SUGGESTED DEMONSTRATION REQUIREMENTS
 ### 2.1 MATLAB Model Required for the Demonstration

-<p style='text-align: justify;'> MATLAB model is cloned or downloaded as zip file from the Github repository ([link](https://github.com/microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-smo)).
+-  MATLAB model is cloned or downloaded as zip file from the Github repository ([link](https://github.com/microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-smo)).

-### 2.2	Software Tools Used for Testing the MATLAB?Simulink Model
+### 2.2	Software Tools Used for Testing the MATLAB/Simulink Model
 1. MPLAB X IDE and IPE (v6.0)
 2. XC16 compiler (v2.00)
 3. MATLAB R2022a